stealjs/steal/docs/steal.md

         System.meta["jquery"] = {format: "global"}

    If you are using bower or npm, your app's bower.json or package.json will be loaded automatically.
-System configuration happens in their `"system"` properties:
+System configuration happens in their `system` properties:

         {
           "name": "myapp",